ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: screen}

-## Working with parameter files
+## Using parameter files
-{: #working-with-parameter-files}
+{: #using-parameter-files}

 You can put parameters into a file in JSON format, and then pass in the parameters by supplying the filename with the `--param-file` flag.
-This method can be used for both packages and Actions when creating or updating them, and when invoking Actions.
+This method can be used for both package and Action creation (or updates), and during Action invocation.

 1. As an example, consider the **hello** example from earlier by using `hello.js` with the following content: